sebastiansam55/uinput-macropad/README.md

     * This system is also how you can send capital/shifted characters:
         - `[42,30,-42,-30]` will send "A"
         - `[42,30,-30,31,-31,2,-2,-42]` sends "AS!"
+5. `button`
+    * Created quickly for use with the hscroll wheel in a mx master 3.
+May rename later.
+        - The idea is that you can map the key code and value (1 or -1 for the hscroll wheel) for EV_REL type events (like scroll wheels and sticks)
+6. `dispose`
+    * Will dispose of events compelety when used in combination with `full_grab`

 If you want to find out more about what codes are sent when you can monitor your "main" keyboards output with `evtest`.
 In order to debug the output of your macros you can also monitor the output of the device created by this program with `evtest`.

 Each layer can be configured to be swapped to with the press of a button[s].
 This is controlled in the `dev_name` variable.
 In order to determine the name of your device you can run `evtest` with it unplugged and then with it plugged in, comparing the list to find the new device.

+`full_grab` - All signals are sent to only this program.
+Useful for disabling keys.

-`full_grab` determines if the `evdev` device is "grabbed".
+Determines if the `evdev` device is "grabbed".
 If this is not set as true the key events generated naturally through the use of the device will also be sent. (this is not recommended unless you know what you are doing.).
 By default this will be set to True.

+`only_defined` - Will unmapped keystrokes be sent?

-`only_defined` determines if the key events that are not bound to a macro are still sent.
+Determines if the key events that are not bound to a macro are still sent.
 This means that if you had say a full size keyboard with a numpad you could macro-define all of the keypad keys and set `only_defined` to false and still have regular use of the rest of the keyboard!

+`clone` - Whether the created UInput device will clone the capabilities of the device you are grabbing.
+May be needed if you are having issues with mouse events

 Very cool.
 I have it set to default to true however.